The Science of Storytelling

 We’ve been fascinated by a new book called “The Science of Storytelling” by journalist Will Storr.
-It’s his personal exploration of why stories are such powerful tools for creating connections, change and engagement.
+In his book, Storr writes about his personal exploration of why stories are such powerful tools.
+He discusses how they create connections, change and engagement.

 3 insights into the power of stories